Skip to content

 .listen(3000)

-Elysia accept both value and function as a response.
+Elysia accepts both value and function as a response.

 However, we can use function to access Context (route and instance information).